Battle of Mendigorría

-The Battle of Mendigorría Grand took place during the First Carlist War on July 16, 1835 south of Mendigorría, Navarre.
-The Carlists were commanded by Vicente González Moreno, who assumed this post after the death of Zumalacárregui at the Siege of Bilbao.
-The Carlist pretender Don Carlos was also at Mendigorría.
+The Battle of Mendigorría took place during the First Carlist War on July 16, 1835 south of Mendigorría, Navarre.
+The Carlists were commanded by Vicente González Moreno, who assumed the post after the death of Tomás de Zumalacárregui at the Siege of Bilbao.
+The Carlist pretender, Don Carlos, was also at Mendigorría.

-When the Liberals attacked, the Carlists found themselves in a difficult strategic position: they had the Arga River behind them and only one way across, the Bridge of Larraga.
+When the Liberals attacked, the Carlists found themselves in a difficult strategic position: they had the Arga River behind them and only one way across, the Larraga Bridge.

 The Liberal left flank was led by Baldomero Espartero, the central flank by Luis Fernández de Córdova.

-The Carlist fiercely defended themselves but were forced to retreat.
-Don Carlos was able to escape thanks to the efforts of the defense of the Larraga bridge by the Carlist brigadier Bruno Villarreal.
+The Carlist fiercely defended themselves but were forced to retreat Don Carlos escaped thanks to the efforts to defend the bridge by the Carlist brigadier Bruno Villarreal.